medic/cht-user-management/README.md

 }
 ```

+The user will be prompted to input the contact's name (CHP Name).
+The user is _not_ prompted to input the place's name (CHP Area Name) because the place's name will automatically be assigned a value.
+In this example, if the user puts `john` as the contact's name, then the place will be named `John's Area`.

 The data that is passed to the template is consistent with the properties defined in your configuration.

 Variable | Value
 -- | --
-place | Properties are the `place_properties.property_name` values from configuration
+place | Has the attributes from `place_properties.property_name`
-contact | Properties are the `contact_properties.property_name` values from configuration
+contact | Has the attributes from `contact_properties.property_name`
-lineage | Properties are the `hierarchy.property_name` values from configuration
+lineage | Has the attributes from `hierarchy.property_name`

 ### Deployment
 This tool is available via Docker by running `docker compose up`.
 Set the [Environment Variables](#environment-variables).